Mac McClung

-Matthew "Mac" McClung (born January 6, 1999) is an American professional basketball player for the Philadelphia 76ers of the National Basketball Association (NBA), on a two-way contract with the Delaware Blue Coats of the NBA G League.
+Matthew Ford "Mac" McClung (born January 6, 1999) is an American professional basketball player who last played for the Indiana Pacers of the National Basketball Association (NBA).
 He played college basketball for the Georgetown Hoyas and the Texas Tech Red Raiders.
 He was a consensus three-star recruit and among the highest-ranked high school players in Virginia.
+He is one of two players to be a three-time NBA Slam Dunk Contest champion, alongside Nate Robinson, and the only player to win three consecutive Slam Dunk Contests.

 McClung went unselected in the 2021 NBA draft and spent time during the 2021–22 season with the Chicago Bulls and Los Angeles Lakers.
-With the South Bay Lakers of the G League, he won the 2021–22 NBA G League Rookie of the Year award.
+He won the 2021–22 NBA G League Rookie of the Year award with the South Bay Lakers of the G League.
 McClung joined the Blue Coats for the 2022–23 season and signed with the 76ers in February 2023.
-He won the NBA Slam Dunk Contest at the 2023 NBA All-Star Game.
+He won the NBA Slam Dunk Contest at the 2023, 2024, and 2025 NBA All-Star Game.
+He earned the 2024 NBA G League Most Valuable Player Award.

 Early life

 McClung grew up in Gate City, Virginia, a small town of about 2,000 in the Tri-Cities metropolitan area straddling the Tennessee–Virginia border, where he initially began playing football—a sport that is far more popular than basketball in Southwest Virginia.
 Family members recalled in a 2018 interview that McClung was extraordinarily competitive as a child.
 His father Marcus said of him, "Mac was just born with it.
 If you’re fixing a bowl of cereal, he’s going to make a competition."
 His older sister Anna would add, "He would just come at you every day, no matter how small he was."
 His parents built a basement gym in their home, initially for Anna, but Mac would regularly use it as he grew up—though he was so competitive that his father would frequently ban him from the gym to allow Anna to work out undisturbed.

 He received his first significant exposure to basketball just before entering the seventh grade, when his mother Lenoir signed him up for a local youth league.
 Scott Vermillion, who was McClung's coach at Gate City High School, recalled in 2018, "He ducked his head inside for a minute and basically never left."
 McClung soon became more interested in basketball and began training for the sport regularly, with hopes of making the National Basketball Association (NBA), and his father was silently pleased when he gave up football after his freshman year of high school.
 According to McClung, his shooting form improved after he broke his arm while snowboarding in eighth grade, and he honed the skill with Greg Ervin, the former head coach at Gate City High.